 How much are tolls?

 They depend on the section of the Turnpike you’re on and how far you're going, but are priced by mile and by vehicle axle.
 See a toll calculator here.

 How do I pay tolls?
 Do I need to have cash?

 You can pay by cash or by SunPass, the state’s prepaid toll program, which discounts tolls about 25 percent and saves time at toll booths.
 Where all-electronic tolling is in effect, you can also pay by Toll-By-Plate, where a camera takes a picture of your license plate, and you are mailed a bill for tolls plus a $2.50 service charge.

 How do toll booths work?

 Turnpike signs will let you know what kind of toll booth is coming up, and the toll amount.
 At cash booths, you pay the toll and can get change.
 At unmanned cash booths, you will need exact change in coin.
 If you have a SunPass, it is scanned by an electronic reader and tolls are deducted from your prepaid account.

 The Miami section of the Turnpike no longer accepts cash.
-It uses SunPass or Toll-By-Plate, which takes a picture of your license plate and mails you a bill for tolls and a $2.50 administrative fee.
+Drivers use SunPass or Toll-By-Plate, which takes a picture of your license plate and mails you a bill for tolls and a $2.50 administrative fee per monthly invoice.

 What is SunPass?